Definition: imaging which also provides spectral information

 - Often, one needs to apply refined algorithms to the image data in order to extract the actually desired information – for example, searching for certain spectral features, possibly in combination with spatial features, in order to identify certain objects.
 Instead of storing the raw data, one may then store far more compact data indicating the actual information of interest.
 However, it can be desirable to keep the option of later post-processing of the raw data.

 Different methods can be used to visualize the obtained results.
 A limiting factor is the limited spectral resolution of the human eye; particularly for hyperspectral images, the human eye is unable to gather the full spectral information, and the same holds for typical displays, color printers and the like.
 Therefore, one may for example display monochrome images with a variable wavelength, i.e., selecting only one wavelength channel at a time, or some combination of channels.
-Alternatively, one may use a fixed or variable false color scale for visualizing a certain aspect, possibly one resulting from more or less sophisticated processing of the data (such as using differences or ratios of intensities recorded in different channels).
+Alternatively, one may use a fixed or variable false color scale for visualizing a certain aspect, possibly one resulting from some processing of the data (such as using differences or ratios of intensities recorded in different channels).

 Multispectral versus Hyperspectral Imaging